phokz/reprap_session/README.md

 - vinc
 - lexa
 - jakub vysoky and his father
+- elmariofredo

-there are 4 more free seats
+there are 3 more free seats

 ## Idea